-Column B - Write the correct amount for each line in Column B. For each line item you change, you must provide an explanation for that change in Step 2.
+Column B - Write the correct amount for each line in Column B. For each line item you change, you must provide an explanation

 Step 3: Figure your base income or loss

 Lines 1 and 2 - List each item and the amount on the line provided.
 Refer to your Form IL-990-T, Step 3, Specific Instructions, for the year being amended.